jlgerber/jlgerber.github.io/pages/production_tools.md

 ### Misc

-- [pandoc](production_tools/pandoc.md) is a tool used to convert between various formats including md, rst, and pdf
+- [pandoc](production_tools/pandoc.html) is a tool used to convert between various formats including.html, rst, and pdf